zeithalt/lore/global_map.md

   - during this time, the faction has to choose their attack target and prepare for the battle.

 - ### Attack window - up to 3 days
+  - it may end early when the attack is initiated;
   - during this time, the faction may start their attack at any minute;
   - this can be done via discord's /gm_start_attack command by any key member;
   - a faction can only attack adjacent lands,
   - if the deadline is missed - GM initiates the battle for them with a  disadvantage.;

 - ### Battle time - 3 days
+  - battle ends on timer;
   - during this time, we play a global map battle in Influence;
   - it has its own big set of rules, key ones are listed below.